priyaananthasankar/owlery/README.md

 2. Create a topic in the kafka cluster
 3. Get the broker ip and port
 4. Edit KafkaTrigger/KafkaPythonTrigger/function.json to provide broker list (eg: localhost:9092) and topic name
+5. Use [functions core tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#v2) to install nuget package for Kafka binding locally.
+This will create the bin and obj folders.
+   `func extensions install --source ./nuget/`
-5. Build docker container
+6. Build docker container
 `docker build -t image:tag`

-6. Run docker container
+7. Run docker container
 `docker run -it -p 8080:80 image:tag`

-7. Send messages to the topic.
+8. Send messages to the topic.
 Use a tool like [KafkaCat](https://github.com/edenhill/kafkacat)
-8. See logs in container
+9. See logs in container